 Even outdoors, you will be able to watch YouTube videos without any problems.

-The POCO M3 also has a second noise-cancelling microphone which is a big feature these days as most of the budget smartphone doesn’t have the second microphone.
+The POCO M3 also has a second noise-canceling microphone which is a big feature these days as a most budget smartphone doesn’t have a second microphone.

 The call quality is also great and here, that second microphone comes in place.
 It will give the best possible audio quality even if you’re in a crowded place, another person on call will be able to hear your voice without any problem.